-Our hand made Shaker Furniture is made right here in my wood shop in Okeechobee Florida.
+Our hand made Shaker Furniture is made right here in my wood shop in Punta Gorda Florida.
 I take great pride carrying on the Shaker style of furniture.
 The simple clean style is one of my favorites to build.
 All of my furniture is constructed from rough sawn lumber hand picked to insure a great looking piece of heirloom furniture.

 Shaker furniture was made for God, the Shakers’ furniture was an attempt to apply the Shaker philosophies of equality, modesty, confession and faith and the shaker search for order and harmony, to the mundane objects found in homes, chairs, tables, cabinets, etc. I strive to live up to the simple lines and style of Shaker Furniture.
 Our company is a Christian organization and we build furniture with Christ in mind.
 We tithe 10% of our income to the Church and enjoy the opportunity he has given us to be in this business.